 - Dive into Norwegian food, landscapes, and history with the Taste of Vesteralen tour.

 This gave us a chance to taste some of the famous Norwegian brown cheese paired with some pastry and tea.
 The boys could not get enough of these Norwegian delicacies and were soon hopping from table to table to see if any of the tour-goers had left any on their trays.
+We were so inspired that we brought some of our own Norwegian recipes home with us.
 We finally made our way into Sortland where we had the thrill of seeing our Hurtigruten cruise ship passing underneath us on its way to the Sortland port.

 Later in the afternoon, the Hurtigruten stops in the town of Stokmarknes.
 Stokmarknes is notable as being where the Hurtigruten company came into existence.